ympbyc/sebone/README.md

 ```

 ### Dependents
 Sebone uses `dependent pattern` - a variation of observer patterns.
 Each model have a private slot that holds a set of `dependent` objects (They are views most of the time).
-Whenever a change happen to the data the model is handling, the model sends `update:to` message to each dependent; letting the dependents to sync with the model.
+Whenever a change happen to the data the model is handling, the model sends `update:to:` message to each dependent; letting the dependents to sync with the model.

 To add a dependent to (i.e. subscribe to) a model, send `addDependent:` message to the model.